zeroluck/docs/sources/articles/oxray.md

 2. Open the file `pom.xml` in `gluu-openid-connect-hook`, and update your local LifeRay Tomcat bundle path.
-This is required for building the `war` file and deploying to the LifeRay Tomcat bundle.
+This is required for building the WAR file and deploying to the LifeRay Tomcat bundle.

 ![configure_pom_xml](https://raw.githubusercontent.com/GluuFederation/oxRay/master/img/configure_pom_xml.jpg)